lollilol/kotatogram-desktop-builds/docs/options.md

 You can also specify an optional description, like this:

 ```
-This is an optional description for release.
+This is an optional description for commit.

 And some more description.